Get

 The critical period for canine socialization is between 3 and 14 weeks old.
 During this time, dogs learn to be dogs.
 They also start forming social bonds with people.
 Reputable breeds recognize the importance of this age as well as the profound effects that can occur during the puppies’ fear impact period between 8 and 12 weeks.

 Positive experiences are vital for ensuring that dogs can bond with their future owners.
 Adverse events can have life-long consequences.
-We can safely assert that the foundation for choosing their favorite person occurs during this sensitive time.
+We can safely assert that the foundation for social bonding and comfort with people occurs during this sensitive time.
 The puppies learn that people are good since they give them food, water, and attention.
+This helps shape how dogs learn to choose their favorite person later in life.

 puppy lying on its back on owner's lap with front paws crossed